 Other Walking Meditation Methods

-There are several other methods of walking meditations you can try.
+Here are two other methods of walking meditations.
 Most are a variation on the first one I described.

 The body scan and walking meditation are ancient body-centered concentration techniques that can increase your ability to move easily into the state of meditation.
 Whether you’re seeking clarity of mind or a greater sense of inner awareness, let Bhavani’s simple, clear instructions guide you to your desired meditation destination.